Why did freedom & democracy spread so rapidly from around one third of global Nation States in 1975 to more than two thirds in 1995 ?

 It was accepted & expected that government could & should carry the burden of solving social & moral problems.

-Political moral posturing identified an increasing list of ethical causes for government action - poverty, peace, climate change, obesity and tax avoidance ...
+Political moral posturing identified an increasing list of ethical causes for government action with fictitious moral authority - poverty, peace, climate change, obesity and tax avoidance ...

 In 2005 Michael Goodhart in 'Democracy as Human Rights' sussed out what was on Thomas Jefferson's mind -